Minors on Campus

 Risk Management has also developed a Minors on Campus FAQ.

-TWU-operated youth programs that need background checks and training for staff and volunteers can obtain these from Risk Management.
-Email a spreadsheet that includes name and email address for each staff and volunteer to firstname.lastname@example.org.
-Each individual will receive an email from the background check provider and the training provider with a link to the appropriate systems.
+TWU-operated youth programs that need background checks for program staff and volunteers can obtain these from Risk Management.
+Email a spreadsheet that includes name and email address for each staff and volunteer to email@example.com.
+Each individual will receive an email from the background check provider with a link to the appropriate system.

-The cost for the background checks will be charged to the department operating the youth program.
+The cost for the background checks will be charged to the department sponsoring or operating the youth program.

 Please contact us at firstname.lastname@example.org if you have any questions.